Peter2-71828/stringMaths/README.md

 * Test and write function for positive integer addition
 * Test and modify code for negative integer addition
   * Multiple approaches have been tried in the pursuit of increasing efficiency though steps have not been taken at this point to quantify improvements
+* Refactor on branch Restructure, additionally remove trailing zeros at beginning of sum function in the aim of improving efficiency.
+The edge case of an ans of -0 has also been dealt with though it has not been tested for.